rishabhgokhe/portfolio-rishabhgokhe/README.md

 # Rishabh's Portfolio Website

 ## 📝 Description
-Welcome to my portfolio website!
+Welcome to my Portfolio Website!
 This site showcases my projects, skills, and experiences as a web developer.
 Here, you can find information about me, explore my work, and get in touch.
 I'm passionate about creating innovative and user-friendly web applications that help people improve their productivity and organization.

 ## 🖥️ Technologies Used
 - **Frontend:** JavaScript, TypeScript, Next.js, GSAP, Tailwind CSS, SCSS